1

 Vampire Mouths

-Sink your teeth into handheld pies that take on a menacing persona.
-Using refrigerated pie pastry speeds up prep so you'll have time to carve your pumpkins, too.
-If you can't find walnut butter, try using natural peanut butter instead. —Taste of Home Test Kitchen
+Sink your teeth into this handheld Halloween potluck idea.
+Using refrigerated pie pastry speeds up prep so you’ll have time to carve your pumpkins, too.
+If you can’t find walnut butter, try using natural peanut butter instead. —Taste of Home Test Kitchen

 Creamy Pumpkin Hummus